HenrikBengtsson/jottr.org/content/post/2025-06-19-futureverse-10-years.md

-To celebrate, I’m kicking off a series of posts over the next few weeks covering the latest improvements that make it easier than ever to scale existing code up or out on a parallel or distributed backend of your choice - also easier than what our trusty workhorses **[future.apply]** and **[furrr]** offer.
+To celebrate, I’m kicking off a series of posts over the next few weeks covering the latest improvements that make it easier than ever to scale existing code up or out on a parallel or distributed backend of your choice - and eventually easier than what our trusty workhorses **[future.apply]** and **[furrr]** offer.

-These gains come from a slow, multi-year process of remodelling: internal redesigns, working with package maintainers to retire deprecated functions, releasing, fixing regressions, and repeating - all while end-users and most developers not noticing, except for a few.
+These gains come from a slow, multi-year process of remodelling: internal redesigns, working with package maintainers to retire use of deprecated functions, releasing, fixing regressions, and repeating - all while end-users and most developers not noticing, except for a few.
 The first CRAN release where this work could be noticed was **future** 1.40.0 (April 10), followed by regression fixes and additional features in 1.49.0 (May 9), and lately 1.57.0 (June 5, 2025).
 More polishing and features are coming before we hit **future** 2.0.0 – in the near future (pun firmly intended).
+Thanks for helping make future a cornerstone of scalable R programming.

 _Stay tuned and may the future be with you!_